quantum-mob/Q3/INSTALL.md

 PacletUninstall["Q3"]
 ```

-## Manual Installation
+## Manual Installation with Paclet Archive File

-You can download the paclet archive file, and install Q3 from it.
+You can download a paclet archive file, and install Q3 from it.

-1. Get the paclet archive file of Q3 from the [Releases].
-A paclet archive file has the extension ".paclet" such as "Q3-3.8.2.paclet".
+1. Get a paclet archive file of Q3 from the [Releases](/Releases).
+Note that a paclet archive file has file extension ".paclet" such as "Q3-3.8.2.paclet".

 2. Put it in one of the folders in the search path (see Mathematica built-in symbol `$Path` as well as function `SetDirectory`).